 Representation of GSO Capital Partners in litigation challenging its refinancing of debt issued by New Jersey-based home builder Hovnanian Enterprises, Inc.

 - Representation of an Am Law 100 law firm and an individual partner of the firm in defense of a legal malpractice action brought by a former client in connection with patent litigation in which the firm had represented the defendant.
-The case has been dismissed by the Supreme Court of the State of New York.
+The plaintiff's appeal was dismissed by the First Department Appellate Division.

-- Pro bono representation, as co-counsel, of a former Chipotle employee as plaintiff in an employment discrimination lawsuit alleging the employee was improperly fired from her job after missing work due to injuries suffered in a domestic violence incident.
+- Pro bono representation, as co-counsel, of a former national restaurant chain employee as plaintiff in an employment discrimination lawsuit alleging the employee was improperly fired from her job after missing work due to injuries suffered in a domestic violence incident.

-Prior to joining Friedman Kaplan, Ms. Kelley practiced at Klehr Harrison Harvey Branzburg LLP in Philadelphia.
+Prior to joining Friedman Kaplan, Jamuna practiced at Klehr Harrison Harvey Branzburg LLP in Philadelphia.

 Outside the Office

-Ms. Kelley is a member of the Federal Bar Council, an organization dedicated to promoting excellence in federal practice and fellowship among federal practitioners in the Second Circuit.
+Jamuna is a member of 100 Women in Finance and the Federal Bar Council, an organization dedicated to promoting excellence in federal practice and fellowship among federal practitioners in the Second Circuit.
 She is also an active member of professional organizations that advocate for gender equity and women’s rights within the workplace, including the National Association of Women Lawyers and the Legal Network for Gender Equity, which connects those who have experienced sexual misconduct in the workplace with attorneys and public relations professionals who can help them.

 Brooklyn Law School, J.D., cum laude (2009)